katcipis/sophia/notes/xp-explained.md

 The idea is not to not design, is to design a little everyday.
 Also you can design upfront, actually it is cheaper to just get the design right first, the problem is that this is too hard since you are usually resolving a novel problem, that will need a novel solution.
-The chances of getting the design all right before starting to solve the problem is really thin (although if it was possible, it would be cheaper).
+The chances of getting the design all right before starting to solve the problem is really small (although if it was possible, it would be cheaper).

 So incremental design is better because it is a necessity, you just dont know the solution space